-- As an adjuvant (after initial therapy) treatment for postmenopausal women with hormone receptor-positive early breast cancer
+- Adjuvant (after initial therapy) treatment for postmenopausal women with hormone receptor-positive (HR+) early breast cancer

-- As an extended adjuvant treatment for postmenopausal women with early breast cancer after 5 years of previous treatment with adjuvant tamoxifen
+- Extended adjuvant treatment for postmenopausal women with early breast cancer after 5 years of previous treatment with adjuvant tamoxifen

-- As a first-line treatment for postmenopausal women with hormone receptor-positive or unknown hormone status, advanced or metastatic breast cancer.
-Letrozole may also be used to treat postmenopausal women with advanced breast cancer who experienced disease progression after treatment with antiestrogen therapy
+- First-line treatment for postmenopausal women with HR+ or unknown hormone status advanced or metastatic breast cancer.
+Letrozole may also be used to treat postmenopausal women with advanced breast cancer who experienced disease progression after treatment with antiestrogen therapy.

 How does letrozole work?

 Many breast cancers have receptors for hormones, such as estrogen, on their surfaces.
-These breast cancers are classified as hormone receptor-positive (HR+).
-When estrogen binds to these receptors, it can fuel the growth of the cancer cells and lead to them growing and spreading.
+These breast cancers are classified as HR+.
+When estrogen binds to these receptors, it can fuel the growth and spread of the cancer cells.1

-In postmenopausal women, estrogens in the body are created when androgens are converted to estrone and estradiol by the enzyme aromatase.
-Letrozole inhibits the production of estrogens by blocking aromatase and lowers the amount of estrone and estradiol in the body.
-This can lead to decreased tumor size or delaying the progression of tumor growth in some women.1
+In postmenopausal women, estrogens are created when androgens are converted to estrone and estradiol by the enzyme aromatase.
+Letrozole stops the body from making estrogens by blocking aromatase.
+This lowers the amount of estrone and estradiol in the body.
+This can decrease tumor sizes or delay the growth of tumors.1

-What are some of the possible side effects of letrozole?
+What are the possible side effects of letrozole?

-The most common side effects experienced by patients taking letrozole include1:
+The most common side effects of letrozole include:1